Representation Theory of Quantized Enveloping Algebras with Interpolating Real Structure

 \allowdisplaybreaks

 \FirstPageHeading

 \ShortArticleName{Representations of Interpolating QUE Algebras}

-\ArticleName{Representation Theory of Quantized Enveloping\\ Algebras with Interpolating Real Structure\footnote{This paper is a~contribution to the Special Issue on Noncommutative Geometry and Quantum Groups in honor of Marc A.~Rief\/fel.
+\ArticleName{Representation Theory of Quantized Enveloping\\ Algebras with Interpolating Real Structure\footnote{This paper is a~contribution to the Special Issue on Noncommutative Geometry and Quantum Groups in honor of Marc A.~Rieffel.
 The full collection is available at \href{http://www.emis.de/journals/SIGMA/Rieffel.html} {http://www.emis.de/journals/SIGMA/Rieffel.html}}}

 \Author{Kenny DE COMMER}

 \AuthorNameForHeading{K.~De Commer}

 \Address{Department of Mathematics, University of Cergy-Pontoise,\\ UMR CNRS 8088, F-95000 Cergy-Pontoise, France} \Email{\href{mailto:Kenny.De-Commer@u-cergy.fr}{Kenny.De-Commer@u-cergy.fr}} \URLaddress{\url{http://kdecommer.u-cergy.fr}}